Cravath’s London Office Moves to 100 Cheapside

 General Commercial and Intellectual Property

-• Santos Laguna v.
+Santos Laguna v.
 The Walt Disney Company (Cal.
-Super.): Representing The Walt Disney Company and its subsidiary FSLA Holdings LLC in an action filed by Santos Laguna S.A. de C.V. in California state court, alleging breach of contract claims arising out of Disney’s agreement to divest certain broadcasting assets in Mexico.
+Super.): Represented Disney and its subsidiary FSLA Holdings LLC as lead trial counsel in an action filed by Santos Laguna S.A. de C.V., which alleged breach of contract and other claims arising out of Disney’s divestment of certain broadcasting assets in Mexico.
+After securing pretrial rulings that reduced Santos’s claimed damages by 70%, the parties subsequently reached a settlement partway through a jury trial on the remaining claims.

 Securities